 There are a few tiny drawbacks that make the K70 RGB TKL feel just a little less perfect than its full-size counterpart.
 The $140 price feels hard to justify, when the standard model costs only $30 more.
 There aren’t that many key switch types to choose from, and the split design on the media keys takes some getting used to.

-Overall, though, the K70 RGB TKL is a worthy follow-up to the Mk.2, and well worth the asking price for anyone who wants the best gaming keyboard on the market, just without the space-consuming numpad.
+Overall, though, the K70 RGB TKL is a worthy follow-up to the Mk.2, and well worth the asking price for anyone who wants the best gaming keyboard (and one of the best mechanical keyboards) on the market, just without the space-consuming numpad.

 Key Type: Mechanical | Switch Type: Cherry MX Red or Speed | Illumination: Full RGB | Size: 14.2 x 6.5 x 1.6 inches